aminomancer/uc.css.js/README.md

 #### [Open Bookmark in Container Tab (context menu)](/JS/openBookmarkInContainerTab.uc.js):

 Adds a new menu to context menus prompted by right-clicking bookmarks, history entries, etc. that allows you to open them in a container tab.
 This menu has now been added to Firefox, but as of v105, it only applies to single bookmarks/tabs.
-With the script installed, it will also appear when right-clicking a folder or a synced device.<details><summary>💬 <i><b>More details...</b></i></summary>
+With the script installed, it will also appear when right-clicking a folder or a synced device.<details><summary>💬 **_More details..._**</summary>

 The menu will be present in _all_ context menus where you'd be able to open a bookmark, history entry, or synced tab, including menus, popups, panels, and even the Library/Bookmarks Manager window.
 However, for synced tabs, it will only be present in the sidebar, not in the profile panel, because the profile panel lacks a context menu.